 Spider crab risotto

 Before I had a chance to take a picture, the rice was actually covered in a cooked spider crab shell, which looked really interesting.
-And then, ‘Waala’, oh that smell!
+Et voila, oh that smell!
 The immediate fragrance of the crab fills the table and was just lovely.
 Garlic, olive oil and crab infused, the smell had me salivating even before I lifted my fork.

 A mouthful.
 Rich, creamy and steamy.
 The sauce was definitely made with the broth from boiling the shell of the crab.
 The seafood juices are fully developed and very dominant, it’s given way to a buttery, creamy and just very rich palate of savouriness.